mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 if already present.
 The heir might be a son or younger brother, or possibly a friend of the same social caste.
-If no heir is available to take over the family its members either join another patriarch’s family as a group or are separated to join several.
+If no heir is available to take over the family its members either join another patriarch's family as a group or are separated to join several.
 This is a traumatic experience for all concerned and usually results in a dysfunctional family for a time until the patriarch can get his house in order.
-This is one way a K’kree Traveller can end up with more family members than he can support or control.
+This is one way a K'kree Traveller can end up with more family members than he can support or control.

 INITIAL TRAVELLER

 GENERATION
-The following applies to all K’kree Travellers.
+The following applies to all K'kree Travellers.

 **Patriarchy**
-K’kree have a unique skill called Patriarchy that replaces both Diplomacy and Leadership when dealing with other K’kree.
+K'kree have a unique skill called Patriarchy that replaces both Diplomacy and Leadership when dealing with other K'kree.
 This is in part an understanding of how to control a small herd of relatives and in part the ability to play the role of patriarch.
 Leading rituals correctly, using the right form of address for other patriarchs with a subtly different social position, delivering the traditional condescending epithets towards ambassadors from lesser species...
-Patriarchy is the skill of being the head of a K’kree household and doing it right.
+Patriarchy is the skill of being the head of a K'kree household and doing it right.
 It also allows control over a suitably sized household.